najafian-lab/fpw-dl-v1/README.md

 ```

 ## Downloading the Dataset
 The dataset that was used to evaluate the model, as presented in the paper, is too large for github.
-So a public [google drive link](https://drive.google.com/file/d/1bAQLG-5c1JxkwHm8ttPqh-I7JjfSEJYG/view?usp=sharing) has been provided and an easy to use download script is in the repository.
-This download script will download the `dataset.zip` from google drive and extract it in the repository directory.
+So a public [google drive link](https://drive.google.com/file/d/1bAQLG-5c1JxkwHm8ttPqh-I7JjfSEJYG/view?usp=sharing) has been provided, and an easy to use download script is in this repo.
+The download script will download the zip file from google drive and extract it in the repository directory.
 This dataset will consume **~34Gb** of disk space.
 ```bash
 python download.py  # please be patient as this might take a while
 ```

 ## Analyzing FPW on two datasets
-The two datasets analyzed in the paper were a random assortment of TEM images of diseased (fabry) and normal patients.
+The two datasets analyzed in the paper were a random assortment of TEM images of mostly fabry and some normal patients.
 Please see the [Overview](#Overview) for a description of the images.
-Use the `analysis.py` script to process the images. <br>
+Use the `analysis.py` script to produces the segmentation masks and process the images.
-**Note:** The prediction `.tiff` masks will be produced in the *prediction/* folders of the input dataset.
-So once this script is complete check out the `dataset/fabry/prediction` and `dataset/normal/prediction` once the processing is complete.

 ```bash
 # "dataset/fabry" and "dataset/normal" are the folders to process
 # "--bulk" flag indicates multiple-subfolders to process